-Table 5: Status of Partnership Actions
+Table 5: Status of Partnership Actions --

 Actions Time frame Previous Status Status Rationale 5.1 Continue to resource and support Water for Life partnerships Long-term by 2019 Progressing- on-track Some progress Annual grants provided to the AWC and WPACs for core operations and some project-specific needs.
-GoA has explored Work with partners to develop a sustainable funding approach Short-term by 2012 granting alternatives but challenges remain in terms of funding sustainability.
+GoA has explored Work with partners to develop a sustainable funding approach Short-term by 2012 - granting alternatives but challenges remain in terms of funding sustainability.
 WSG projects funded through the Watershed Stewardship Grant program.
 GoA staff Establish regional cross-ministry support teams for watershed and regional planning Short-term by 2012 contribute expertise to some AWC, WPAC and WSG projects and boards.
 Regional planning teams established for Lower Athabasca, South Saskatchewan, and North Saskatchewan regions; no cross-ministry teams established.

-Actions Time frame Previous Status Status Rationale 5.2 Integrate watershed management with the Government of Alberta's Landuse Framework regional planning and cumulative effects management system Long-term by 2019 Progressing- on-track progress Planning Guidebook produced in 2015; a watershed planning framework was not developed but is being considered through reg planning.
-Alberta Land produced in 2015; a watershed planning framework was not developed but is being considered through regional Develop a watershed management planning framework and a guidebook for implementation Short-term by 2012 Stewardship Act regulations updated with regional plan approval by Cabinet.
-Regional planning is behind schedule; only two plans Review and update legislation as required Long-term by 2019 are complete (the Lower Athabasca and South Develop core indicators and reporting tools for watershed and regional planning Short-term by 2012 Saskatchewan regions).
+Actions Time frame Previous Status Status Rationale 5.2 Integrate watershed management with the Government of Alberta's Land-use Framework regional planning and cumulative effects management system Develop a watershed management planning framework and a guidebook for implementation Review and update legislation as required Develop core indicators and reporting tools for watershed and regional planning Long-term by 2019 Short-term by 2012 Long-term by 2019 Short-term by 2012 Progressing- on-track Limited progress Watershed Management Planning Guidebook produced in 2015; a watershed planning framework was not developed but is being considered through regional planning.
+Alberta Land Stewardship Act regulations updated with regional plan approval by Cabinet.
+Regional planning is behind schedule; only two plans are complete (the Lower Athabasca and South Saskatchewan regions).
 Several groups are looking at how to integrate water and land use planning.
-Guide to Reporting on Common Indicators Used in State of the Watershed Reports created in 2012.
-5.3 Establish Watershed Planning and Advisory Councils for the Athabasca and Peace watersheds Short-term by 2012 Complete Complete WPACs have been established for these watersheds.
+Guide to Reporting on Common Indicators Used in State of the Watershed Reports 5.3 Establish Watershed Planning and Advisory Councils for the Athabasca and Peace watersheds Short-term by 2012 Complete Complete created in 2012.
+WPACs have been established for these watersheds.
 The Athabasca Watershed Council was established in 2010, and the Mighty Peace Watershed Alliance in 2011.

-Actions Time frame Previous Status Status Rationale 5.4 Develop watershed management plans for the Milk, Oldman, South Saskatchewan, Bow, Red Deer, North Saskatchewan, Battle, Cold Lake-Beaver, and Lesser Slave Lake Integrate priority water management frameworks into watershed management plans (e.g., Industrial Heartland and mineable oil sands) Medium-term by 2015 Medium-term by 2015 Progressing- on-track Some progress WPAC watershed plans are in various stages of development and implementation (see Appendix C online at http://awchome.ca/Projects/ CompletedProjects/WFLIR/tabid/102/Default.aspx).
+Actions Time frame Previous Status Status Rationale 5.4 Develop watershed management plans for the Milk, Oldman, South Saskatchewan, Bow, Red Deer, North Saskatchewan, Battle, Cold Lake-Beaver, and Lesser Slave Lake Integrate priority water management frameworks into watershed management plans (e.g., Industrial Heartland and mineable oil sands) Medium-term by 2015 Medium-term by 2015 Progressing- on-track Some progress WPAC watershed plans are in various stages of development and implementation (see Appendix C online at http:// awchome.ca/Projects/ CompletedProjects/WFLIR/ tabid/102/Default.aspx).
 Ten out of 11 WPACs are either developing or implementing plans.
 Integrating water management frameworks in WPAC plans remains a challenge; clarity is needed on how WPAC plans will align and integrate with other plans (e.g., regional plans and municipal development plans).
 5.5 Complete and implement watershed management plans for all major watersheds Long-term by 2019 Progressing- on-track Some progress Six WPACs have completed one or more phases of their watershed management plan.
 Several WPAC plans Assess the effectiveness of watershed management planning system achieving desired outcomes Long-term by 2019 are being used by AEP; (e.g., Bow River Phosphorus Management Plan).
-It remains a challenge to engage Indigenous peoples in Water for Life and water-related decision making and activities.
+It remains a challenge to engage Indigenous peoples in Water for Life and water- related decision making and activities.